4 Mind Blowing Ways to Make your Diwali Extraordinary

 Wake up by 5 in the morning.
 Okay, 6 will do.
 Nope?
 Then make sure you do not sleep after 7 am.

-Seasons are changing.
+The seasons are changing.
 Mornings are pleasant.
 This is the best time to start a new habit.
 Do you have any idea why Navratri is celebrated at a phase when seasons change?
 Why do people fast for 9 days?
 The body changes too with the change in season.
 Fasting detoxifies your body and gives it a chance to rejuvenate.
 It is also the best time to begin new habits.

 Just focus on the breath; don't stress much about meditation.
 Inhale deeply.
 Exhale fully.
 Do this for 5-10 minutes and you just meditated!
 Think nothing.
 Do nothing.
 This is the crux of meditation.